jinb-park/jinb-park.github.io/_posts/2023-02-01-stark-walk-through-fibonacci.md

 d_lde = get_domains(p, w_lde, len(trace)*blowup) # 8*16 = 128 elements
 ```

 The code above shows how to obtain two domains (d_trace and d_lde) considering a prime finite field (took 257 just for example. see [this post](https://jinb-park.github.io/2022/11/21/exploring-a-n-th-primitive-root-of-unity-over-finite-field-for-software-engineers.html) to find out more about n-th root of unity).
-As STARK requires to use finite field, we have to go this way to obtain domains.
+As STARK requires to use of the finite field, we have to go this way to obtain domains.

 Then, we interpolate "trace" into a polynomial and evaluate it over d_lde.
 It's also needed to evaluate constraints over d_lde.
 For the sake of simplicity, I'll take into account "transition constraint" only here.